mantishub/Moderate/README.md

 **Default**: MANAGER

+### Notify Reporter on Rejection

+When enabled, reporters will receive an email notification when their submission is rejected.
+The email includes the submission details and information about who rejected it and when.

+**Default**: ON

+### Notify Reporter When Marked as Spam

+When enabled, reporters will receive an email notification when their submission is marked as spam.
+Note that after this notification is sent, the user's account will be disabled.

+**Default**: ON

 ## Auto-Approval / Bypass Moderation Rules

 The plugin automatically bypasses moderation in the following scenarios, meaning the issue or note is